CS-SI/Orekit/src/site/markdown/data/filtering.md

 on the file, so they all return the same `DataSource` that was created for the raw file.
 At the end of the filters loop, the name (which is still `tai-utc.dat`) is checked against the expected pattern.
 As it does not match, the stack composed of only one `DataSource` is discarded.
-During all checks, the file as not been opened at all, only its name has been considered.
+During all checks, the file has not been opened at all, only its name has been considered.

 The `DirectoryCrawler` then considers the next directory, and in this directory the next file which is `may2019f10_prd.txt.gz`.
 A new `DataSource` is created for it and the filters are